 Combating Domestic Poverty

 Did you know that there are 46.2 million people in the United States living in poverty?
+These numbers do not reflect the impact of covid-19 on the economic downturn many people in the united states are facing.
 Learn more about poverty in the United States and how you can help!

 Catholic Social Teaching